prepare.blog

 5. Open the drain valve slowly.
 The first flow may contain sediment — let it run until it clears, or strain through a clean cloth.

 I drain my own water heater every October during our fall prep audit.
 The first time I did it, the sediment clogged the valve — now I know to open it slowly and have a backup bucket ready.
+Don’t wait for an emergency to figure out how your drain valve works.

 Storage, Rotation, and Inspection